twisterghost/intercom/README.markdown

 `output(text [, style, arrow])`

 Outputs text to the console.
-Optional params: style - CSS style to apply to the text to be printed; carrot - boolean, if true, display the carrot.
-Defualt is false.
+Optional params: style - CSS style to apply to the text to be printed; arrow - boolean, if true, display the arrow.
+Defualt is false

 `quitParse()`